fzyzcjy/flutter_convenient_test/README.md

 ## 📷 Quick demo

 **NOTE**: The video only contains features up to 2022.05.
-For new features, please refer to text and screenshots in the following sections.

-TODO: add link
+New features not included in the video: The 5x speedup, the enhanced golden, etc.

 <!--README_VIDEO_REPLACEMENT_PLACEHOLDER_ONE-->